Summer Publishing Internship Program, 2023

 By participating in the internship program, students observe the inner workings of a major university press and successful business.
 The value of this internship is to gain experience and to show a potential employer your skills and abilities to obtain future employment.

-The Summer Intern Program is 30 hours a week and runs 10 consecutive weeks from June 1, to August 5, 2022.
-Applicants must commit to the full 10 weeks for consideration in the program.
-Each summer intern is paid at a rate of $14 per hour/CT minimum wage.
+The Summer Publishing Internship Program requires a commitment of 30 hours a week for 9 consecutive weeks from June 5th to August 5, 2023.
+Applicants must commit to the full 9 weeks for consideration in the program.
+Each summer intern is paid at a rate of $15 per hour, the Connecticut minimum wage.

-Internships may be in person, remote or a hybrid depending on the position and current Yale guidelines.
+Internships may be in person, remote, or hybrid depending on the position and current Yale guidelines.

 Yale University Press encourages its staff to possess an understanding of the value of diversity and the importance of inclusion as demonstrated through a commitment to apply and incorporate the differences, complexities, and opportunities that diversity brings to an organization.